Skip to Content

 2019-2020

 As a poet, writer, educator and owner of a small content writing business, every aspect of Mel’s work—both creative and professional—is steeped in a reverence for communication.
 She holds an MFA in poetry from Texas State University and was the 2019-2020 Poet in Resident at the Clark House in Smithville, Texas.
 She has been published by The Kingfisher Magazine, Dream Boy Book Club, Rust + Moth, Radar, Roanoke Review, Hot Pink Magazine, Hooligan Magazine, Barren Magazine, Burning House Press, The Boiler, and more.
 She was also a commissioned, featured artist for Luminaria: San Antonio Arts Festival in 2017.
 She now lives in Los Angeles as a working writer.
+Learn more about Melanie at her Linktree.

 photo of Jennifer Whalen